uclatonystark/ece202Aproj/index.md

   - To obtain higher octave range accuracy
 - Wireless glove
   - To utlizie the BLE nature of the Arduino although error-free decoding scheme is needed which will take more time out of the real-time sensing cycle
+- Improved mechanical design
+  - With flex PCB or smaller sensors, the glove will have more stability and appealing appearance

 ## Contributions of Each Team Member
 - Pong